Starting to Write Your Novel

 This is our online creative writing course for people who want to write a novel and are looking for help with the basics.
 Curtis Brown Creative’s Director Anna Davis will lead you on a six-week journey into your own story – using teaching videos, notes, writing tasks and resources to help you plan all essential components of your novel, work out your plot and get started with the writing.

-Starting to Write Your Novel – along with Write to the End of Your Novel and Edit & Pitch Your Novel – are Curtis Brown Creative's three Foundation courses, aimed at getting you all the way through your novel, from the germ of an idea to a polished draft and pitch.
+Starting to Write Your Novel – along with Write to the End of Your Novel and Edit & Pitch Your Novel – are our three courses designed to take you all the way through your novel, from the germ of an idea to a polished draft and pitch.
 They're open to all-comers, so you don't have to put your material through a rigorous selection process.
 And our online courses are designed for flexible study – you can take part at times to suit you and from wherever in the world you are.

 What does this course give you?

 By the end of the Starting to Write Your Novel course you should have planned out your novel and got properly stuck into the writing.